Alex Shelley: All Elite Wrestling (2022)

-Return to WWE (2024–present)
+Return to WWE (2024–2026)

 In September 2024, it was reported that Shelley and Sabin signed with WWE, marking Shelley's return to the company after four years, with his last appearance being a one-off deal in 2020.
 They made their debut on the SmackDown brand on October 18, winning the WWE Tag Team Championships next week after they defeated The Bloodline (Tonga Loa and Tama Tonga).
 On the November 15 episode of SmackDown, Shelley and Sabin defended the titles against The Street Profits (Angelo Dawkins and Montez Ford), but the match ended in a no contest after Ciampa attacked both teams.
 On the December 6 episode of SmackDown, Shelley and Sabin lost the titles to DIY after Johnny Gargano hit Sabin with a low blow, ending their reign at 42 days.

-They tried to regain the titles in a 2 Out of 3 Falls Match at the Royal Rumble event, but were not successful.
-On the April 25 episode of SmackDown, they would attempt to regain the titles in a tables, ladders, and chairs match, where the Street Profits retained.
+They attempted to regain the titles in a two-out-of-three falls match on February 1, 2025 at the Royal Rumble event, but were not successful due to interference from The Street Profits.
+On the April 25 episode of SmackDown, they would attempt to regain the titles in a tables, ladders, and chairs match, where the Street Profits won.
+At night two of SummerSlam on August 3, Shelley and Sabin competed in a six-pack tag team TLC match for the WWE Tag Team Championships against Fraxiom (Axiom & Nathan Frazer) Street Profits, Andrade & Rey Fénix, #DIY, and The Wyatt Sicks (Joe Gacy & Dexter Lumis), where the latter retained their titles.

+Shelley and Sabin wrestled their final match in WWE on the April 17, 2026 episode of SmackDown as they both entered the André the Giant Memorial Battle Royal, but failed to win.
+A week later, it was reported that Shelley and Sabin were both released by WWE.

+Return to AEW (2026–present)

+Shelley and Sabin returned to AEW as signed talents during the opening of the July 30, 2026, episode of Collision, held in their hometown of Detroit.
+The appearance marked the duo's first time in the company in four years, following a one-off appearance in 2022.
+They wrestled their first match as AEW talents on the September 5 episode of Collision, defeating The Swirl (Blake Christian and Lee Johnson).